Mandatory blood testing

 - Hepatitis C

-If you think you have been accidently exposed to one of those diseases, you should immediately contact a medical professional who can help assess the risk of infection and decide whether to start treatment or preventive measures.
+If you think you have been exposed to the bodily fluids of another person who may have one of the above infectious diseases, you should immediately contact a medical professional who can help assess the risk of infection and discuss care and treatment options.

 Eligible to apply

-Under the Mandatory Blood Testing Act, 2006, you are eligible to apply if:
+Under the MBTA, you are eligible to apply if you:

-- you provided emergency health care services or emergency first aid to the person
+- provided emergency health care services or emergency first aid to another person

-- you belong to any of the identified groups:
+- belong to any of the following groups:

 - employees in a correctional institution, place of open custody or place of secure custody